Caicumeo

-Caicumeo or Caycumeo was the local name of the Camino Real in Chiloé Island in Chile.
-It crossed through dense forest and swamps uniting Castro with Ancud.
+Caicumeo, or Caycumeo, was the local name of the Camino Real in Chiloé Island in Chile.
+It crossed through dense forest and swamps, linking Castro with Ancud.
 The road was opened in 1788.
-According to local lore the name would derive from a villager who cleared the track with the solely aided by a machete.
-The road was established following the Spanish founded the "city-fort" of Ancud in northern Chiloé leading to increased trade and agricultural expansion.
+According to local lore, the name was derived from a villager who is said to have cleared the track using only a machete.
+The road was established after the Spanish founded the "city-fort" of Ancud in northern Chiloé, leading to increased trade and agricultural expansion.